Laws for bicyclists and motorists in the presence of bicycles: rules of the road, Chapter 4, pp. 108-112, Mass. Registry of Motor Vehicles.

-Detailed summary of bicycle laws with cites to laws
+Detailed summary of bicycle laws with cites to laws.

-MGL c.6 § 116E Training for law enforcement in bicycle safety enforcement
+MGL c.6, § 116E Training for law enforcement in bicycle safety enforcement

 MGL c.82, §§ 35-36 Bike paths

-MGL c.85 § 11D Stores selling or renting bikes must display sign about helmet law.
-Renters must make helmets available.
+MGL c.85, § 11D Stores selling or renting bikes must display sign about helmet law; renters must make helmets available

-Bike law, MassBike
+Bike law, MassBike.

 Provides a comprehensive summary of Massachusetts’ bike law that covers equipment, riding, safety standards, races, violations, and penalties.

-Bikes on the T, MBTA
+Bikes on the T, MBTA.

-Explains when and how you can bring your bike on the subway, commuter rail or bus
+Explains when and how you can bring your bike on the subway, commuter rail or bus.

 Information on plans and initiatives supporting bicycle transportation.

-Electric bikes, MassBike
+Electric bikes, MassBike.

 Explains the laws related to ebikes in Massachusetts and links to pending legislation.

 National organization that "represents bicyclists in the movement to create safer roads, stronger communities, and a bicycle-friendly America".
 Maintains collection of summaries of state bicycling laws.

-Motor vehicle law and practice, 4th ed.
-(Mass. practice v.11), West, 2008 with supplement.
+Motor vehicle law and practice, 5th ed.
+(Mass. practice v.11), West, 2021 with supplement.
 Section 11.28: Bicycles, Section 7:72.
 Registration and use of motorized bicycles and scooters.

 Municipal law and practice, 5th ed.(Mass. practice, v.18A), West, 2006 with supplement.
 Section 16.17: Bicycles, a listing of all relevant general laws.

-Consumer law, 3d ed.
-(Mass. practice v.35), West, 2010 with supplement.
-Section 7:112 – 7:114 recreational equipment – bicycles, helmets, motorized recreational vehicles.
+Consumer law, 4th ed.
+(Mass. practice v.35), West, 2021.
+Section 7:112 – 7:115 recreational equipment – bicycles, helmets, motorized recreational vehicles.